Special Gift Offer

 Liquid-based

-Liquid-based vegetable washes come in bottles – usually, spray bottles.
-These washes are commonly applied directly to the surface of the fruit or vegetable to clean them immediately.
-They can also be used as an agent for soaking your fruits and vegetables, which achieves the same result.
-However, this may be inefficient and a waste of wash for some, which is why liquid-based washes are often applied directly rather than as an ingredient for soaking.
+Liquid-based vegetable washes usually come in spray bottles.
+These washes are applied directly to the surface of the fruit or vegetable.
+They can also be used for soaking produce, which achieves the same result.
+However, this may be inefficient and a waste of wash, which is why these products are often applied directly rather than used as an ingredient for soaking.

 Powder-based

 While liquid-based washes are great for a quick cleaning, powder-based washes are best for soaking.
-The powder is mixed with water, resulting in a mixture that works like a liquid-based wash.
-For this reason, powder-based washes are often used to soak large amounts of fruits and vegetables at a time.
-You may even fill an empty spray bottle with the mixture instead if you prefer direct application.
+The powder is combined with water, resulting in a mixture that works like a liquid-based wash.
+For this reason, powder-based washes are often used to soak a large number of fruits and vegetables at a time.
+You can even fill an empty spray bottle with the mixture if you prefer direct application.

 Tips for Using Fruit and Veggie Wash